julmag/report_cb/article.md

 The proposed network is a reservoir computing model structurally inspired by the human cerebellum.
 Inputs from the cerebral cortex are fed through a intermediary layer into the reservoir via **mossy fibers** and to the output cells (**projection neurons**).
 A general Hebbian algorithm (gha) layer is used as an intermediary step to decorrelate the input information before it is redirected to the reservoir.

 The reservoir consists of randomly and recurrently connected neurons.
-It emulates the recurrent connectivity between **granule cells** (excitatory) and **Golgi cells** (inhibitory), which is able to exhibit strong non-linear dynamics.
+It emulates the recurrent connectivity between **granule cells** (excitatory) and **golgi cells** (inhibitory), which is able to exhibit strong non-linear dynamics.

-The activity of the reservoir is read out by a layer of **Purkinje cells**, which in turn inhibit the projection neurons (dentate nucleus neurons).
+The activity of the reservoir is read out by a layer of **purkinje cells**, which in turn inhibit the projection neurons (dentate nucleus neurons).
 The projection neurons firing rate functions as the model's output, on which basis the error is calculated.
 Based on the error feedback from the **inferior olive cells**, synaptic weights are adjusted between the reservoir and the Purkinje layer.
 The Purkinje cells, inferior olive cells and the projection neurons consist each of one neuron for the x and y coordinates.

 ![**Figure 1:** Structure of the model.](img/cb_model.png)